-The Da Vinci Code trying to figure out who's going where, what fits in what slot. takes up a certain amount of time.
+Absolutely.
+It's like The Da Vinci Code trying to figure out who's going where, what fits in what slot.
+Alexisonfire takes up a certain amount of time.
 I have a full time job.
 We kind of organized touring around my vacation schedule and me doing shift trades at work and doing things like that.
 To say it's complicated is like a very, very light way of putting it.
 Trying to figure out all the time to get everybody around to do certain things.

 You're a fantastic Twitter follow.
 And I have to know, did you actually talk to Marky Ramone in that restaurant in Santiago?